Mahboob-Khan-Mohammed/OpenCV/README.md

 # OpenCV
 This repository contains all my OpenCV projects.
-All the code and material published in this repository meant for learning purposes.
+All the published code and material in this repository is meant for learning purposes only.